Salzburg Global Seminar

-Salzburg Global Seminar is a non-profit organization that challenges current and future leaders to shape a better world.
-It convenes programs on health care, education, culture, finance, technology, public policy, media, human rights, corporate governance, philanthropy, and the environment.
+Salzburg Global (formerly known as Salzburg Global Seminar) is a non-profit organization that convenes programs on its five pillar topics of Peace and Justice, Education, Culture, Health, and Finance and Governance.
 Programs regularly occur at Schloss Leopoldskron in Salzburg, Austria.
-Since 1947, Salzburg Global has welcomed more than 40,000 participants, known as Salzburg Global Fellows, from more than 170 countries.
+A global leaders' forum since 1947, Salzburg Global has welcomed more than 40,000 participants, known as Salzburg Global Fellows, from more than 170 countries.